-The Australian Government plays an important role in working with the state and territory governments (which are primarily responsible for forest management) and the forest industries on developing forest policy.
+The Australian Government plays an important role in working with the state and territory governments (which are primarily responsible for forest management) and the forest industries on developing national forest policy.

-This partnership approach between governments and the industry is reflected through major national policy initiatives such as the 1992 National Forest Policy Statement (NFPS) and the Plantations for Australia: the 2020 Vision.
+This partnership approach between governments and the industry is reflected through national initiatives such as the 1992 National Forest Policy Statement (NFPS) and the Plantations for Australia: the 2020 Vision.
 The Plantations 2020 Vision aims to promote the expansion of Australia's plantation estate.
 More recently, the passage of legislation to outlaw the trade of illegally harvested timber involved extensive consultation with state and territory governments and industry.